Los Angeles Harassment Attorneys Fight for Stalking Victims

 - Vandalism — Some stalkers deface property to try to get their victims’ attention or leave a sign that they’ve invaded their personal space.

-Under the California penal code, stalking can be tried as a misdemeanor or a felony depending on the severity of the crime.
-The types of legal punishments available are wide-ranging.
-A first-time offense may result in a fine of $1,000 or less and county jail time of less than one year.
-A repeat offender, a convicted felon or an offender who violates a court order, such as a restraining order, may face several years in state prison.
-The court may also order a person who is found guilty of felony stalking to register as a sex offender and may issue a restraining order that bars contact with the victim for up to 10 years.
+If the stalker violates the order, they can go to jail.
+Even without a restraining order, stalking is a crime punishable by fines and/or jail time.
+A repeat offender, a convicted felon or an offender who violates a restraining order may face several years in state prison.
+The court may order a person who is found guilty of felony stalking to register as a sex offender if it finds that the stalking had a sexual motive.
+The court also may issue a restraining order that bars contact with the victim for up to 10 years.
 If probation is ordered, the convicted individual will likely have to participate in court-designated counseling.
 Our attorneys will help you pursue a legal course of action to help secure your safety, including gathering evidence.

 Contact proactive Los Angeles attorneys for help fighting workplace stalking

-At Ruttenberg Law Firm, P.C. in Los Angeles, our lawyers work hard to put an end to stalking and to help California victims take back control of their lives and careers.
+At Ruttenberg Law Firm, PC in Los Angeles, California, our lawyers work hard to put an end to stalking and to help California victims take back control of their lives and careers.
 To schedule a free initial consultation with our firm, call us at (310) 979-7080 or contact us online.